asad-ahmed-pk/cpp-sfml-cat-game/README.md

 No game engine was used.
 The only tool used was the [*SFML*](https://www.sfml-dev.org) library.
 All *subsystems* had to be developed such as a UI system, 2D world generation, game control, and sprite animation subsystems.

-**Note:** This project was a side projected built during senior level undergraduate courses.
+**Note:** This project was a side project built during senior level undergraduate courses (not part of the courses - but as a hobby project).
 It is not complete, as the collision detection systems need work (the cat can walt through walls...)

 **Note:** This project was developed at a time where I was not aware of build systems such as CMake.
 Hence, it is simply an XCode project with C++ source code.
 SFML 2.0 is required to build the game.